Citrullus colocynthis

-It resembles a common watermelon vine, but bears small, hard fruits with a bitter pulp.
+It resembles a common watermelon vine but bears small, hard fruits with a bitter pulp.
+The plant contains cytotoxic cucurbitacins and is thus unsafe to use as an herbal medicine.
 It originally bore the scientific name Colocynthis citrullus.

 Description

 The vine ranges from 2.4-3 m in length.

 Roots and stems

 The roots are large, fleshy, and perennial, leading to a high survival rate due to the long tap root.
 The vine-like stems spread in all directions for a few meters looking for something over which to climb.
 If present, shrubs and herbs are preferred and climbed by means of auxiliary branching tendrils.

 Leaves

 Very similar to watermelon, the leaves are palmate and angular with three to seven divided lobes.

 Flowers

 The flowers are yellow and solitary in the axes of leaves and are borne by yellow-greenish peduncles.
 Each has a subcampanulated five-lobed corolla and a five-parted calyx.
 They are monoecious, so the male (stamens) and the female reproductive parts (pistils and ovary) are borne in different flowers on the same plant.

-The male flowers’ calyx is shorter than the corolla.
+The male flowers' calyx is shorter than the corolla.
 They have five stamens, four of which are coupled and one is single with monadelphous anther.
 The female flowers have three staminoids and a three-carpel ovary.
 The two sexes are distinguishable by observing the globular and hairy inferior ovary of the female flowers.